-11 Beauty Secrets Women with Oily Skin Should Memorize
+11 Beauty Secrets Women With Oily Skin Should Memorize

 The goal is to balance…not dry

 Oily skin needs to be treated with care.
 You don’t want to strip the skin of its natural oils.
 In fact, it’s exactly the opposite.
 “Using drying masks and cleansers will cause the skin to overproduce oil, making the situation worse in the long term,” says Dendy Engelman, MD, board-certified dermatologist in New York City.
 The reason: Eliminating natural oils actually sends mixed signals to your sebaceous glands, causing them to pump out extra oil, which can even cause or worsen breakouts.
-These myths about oily skin could be ruining your complexion.
+(These myths about oily skin could be ruining your complexion.)

 “Cleansing twice a day is ideal, using a gentle cloth, a brush with soft bristles or clean fingers,” says Edelyn Collado, head facialist at The Ritualist.
 “Gel formulas (sans alcohol and drying ingredients) are excellent for oily skin, as they eliminate unnecessary oils, prevent bacteria, and cleanse deeply.”
 Bar soaps are another great option.
 Look for ingredients such as activated charcoal and clay, which will draw out impurities.
 Try: Soapwalla Activated Charcoal & Petitgrain Soap Bar or Herbivore Bamboo Charcoal Cleansing Bar Soap.

 You know exfoliating helps clear pores, but don’t reach for the grainiest scrubs you can find.
 “Exfoliating with aggressive physical exfoliants can result in broken capillaries and spread bacteria to other open skin or enlarged pores,” says Collado.
 Both she and Dr. Engelman recommend sticking with non-abrasive, chemical exfoliants—ingredients such as salicylic, lactic, and glycolic acid—to gently but effectively remove the buildup of oil, grime, and dead skin cells.
 Try: Murad AHA/BHA Exfoliating Cleanser or BeautyRx by Dr. Schultz Balancing Glycolic Cleanser.
-And don’t miss the exfoliating habits that could do serious damage to your skin.
+(And don’t miss the exfoliating habits that could do serious damage to your skin.)

-While it may sound counterintuitive to apply oil to oily skin, it’s actually a game changer!
+While it may sound counterintuitive to apply oil to oily skin, it’s actually a game changer.
 “One of the biggest myths is that people with oily skin shouldn’t use oils,” says Collado.
 “Many women, especially those with oily, acne-prone and sensitive skin, are wary of putting oils on their face.
 However, natural oils mimic the skin’s natural sebum production and can help stabilize oil production,” says Emily Cunningham, co-founder of True Moringa.
 You do want to stay away from heavy creams and comedogenic ingredients, like coconut oil and flaxseed oils.
 Look for nutrient-dense yet lightweight oils like jojoba, grapeseed, rosehip seed, argan, and sea buckthorn oils, and formulas with purifying properties, like tea tree, black cumin seed, and blue tansy, according to Rachel Winard, founder of Soapwalla.
 Try Herbivore Lapis Oil Balancing Facial Oil, Sunday Riley U.F.O.
 Ultra-Clarifying Face Oil, or Soapwalla Restorative Face Serum.
-Check out the facial oils to help with all your skin-care woes.
+(Check out the facial oils to help with all your skin-care woes.)

-Don a face mask
+Oily skin face mask

 When it comes to caring for oily skin, you’ll see a few ingredients come up again and again, among them charcoal, clay, salicylic and lactic acid, witch hazel, blue tansy, and tea tree oil.
 Adding a mask, with the aforementioned all-star ingredients, into your skin-care routine can make a world of difference.
 They’ll de-gunk your pores and slough off dead skin cells that can make skin look dull and encourage breakouts.
 Try: Beautycounter No. 3 Balancing Facial Mask or Herbivore Blue Tansy AHA + BHA Resurfacing Clarity Mask.
-These face masks will treat all your skin concerns.
+(These face masks will treat all your skin concerns.)

 Oil-absorbing powders are great for setting makeup as well as for touch-ups throughout the day.
 “Use a triangular makeup wedge dipped in shine-stopping pressed powder, like Urban Decay De-Slick Mattifying Powder, Cover FX Blotting Powder, and Becca Blotting Perfector Setting Powder, to kill shine and absorb oil as needed,” says Solomon.

-De-slick with oil absorbing sheets
+Oil absorbing sheets

 While absorbing sheets won’t reduce oil production in the long term, they are effective for sopping up oil and keeping you shine-free all day and night—without having to load on more and more powder, which could end up caking, not to mention blocking pores over time.
-Solomon recommends boscia Green Tea Blotting Linens and Shiseido Pureness Oil-Control Blotting Paper.
+Solomon recommends Boscia Green Tea Blotting Linens and Shiseido Pureness Oil-Control Blotting Paper.